 III.
 Metal Leaching of Ceramic Glazes

 The use of AA spectroscopy can be used to determine the small concentration of metal ions that may leach into solution when in contact with pottery glazes under various conditions.
 Variables such as time, surface area of contact, temperature, pH, and the presence of complexing agents will be investigated.
-Pottery glazes will be donated from the Doane College art department.
+Pottery glazes will be donated from the Doane University art department.